essential-contributions/pint/docs/book/src/advanced/macros.md

 {{#include ../../../../examples/ch_7_2_a.pnt:sum_splicing}}
 ```

-The compiler will then split `array` into its individual elements and pass them as individual
+The compiler will then split `array` into its individual elements and pass them as separate
 arguments to `@sum`, so that the resulting expansion is

 ```pint